 Who can parents contact with questions?

-For all academic and programmatic issues, please contact the UPCI Summer Academy program administrator at 412-623-5977, Monday-Friday from 9am-5pm.
+For all academic and programmatic issues, please contact the UPCI International Academy program administrator at 412-623-5977, Monday-Friday from 9am-5pm.

 Is a laptop computer required?